zheksoon/onek/README.md

 model.value = 100;
 ```

-It defines observable and computed values on class and then calls `makeObservable` to create
+It defines observable and computed values on the class and then calls `makeObservable` to create
 getters/setters on the class instance.
 The only difference in defining the values on the class is
 that you need to use `.prop` modifier on observable/computed factories.
 Otherwise, the usage of MobX
 models is equivalent to Solid.js ones - just read the values inside `observer` function to make a